November 3, 2016Her job: Software Engineer, Software Engineering Directorate

 Describe what you do in your current work situation?

-Currently I serve as the Software Engineer Lead at the Software Engineering Directorate on Redstone Arsenal Military Base for two government aviation programs.
+Currently I serve as a Software Engineering Lead at the Software Engineering Directorate on Redstone Arsenal Military Base for two government programs.
 I provide support to our customers and help develop working relationships with them in order to formulate proactive solutions for current and future needs.
-I travel to different facilities to visit contractors working on the program and discuss any issues and concerns.
+I am able to coordinate with industry, users and other government entities to define requirements, develop capability assessments, and review schedule and performance matrices.

 Why did you choose engineering?

 When I was in high school I wanted to major in math, but I really did not know that much about engineering.
 I attended college majoring in math but when I graduated I could not find a job that was interesting to me.
-All the jobs I wanted I needed an engineering background.
-I decided that I had to go back to school and get my engineering degree in order to have the jobs I wanted.
+I started looking into several different fields and realized that I could become an engineer.
+I always thought that engineers were older white males and that I would never fit in.
+While working during the summer with one of my mentors, who was a black female engineer, I realized that there was some excitement in actually becoming an engineer.

 Where did you go to school and what degree(s) do you have?